 Former Grenadier Guardsman, fireman and journalist.
 Passionate about sport.

-Mike Penning was first elected to serve the people of Hemel Hempstead in May 2005.
+Sir Mike was first elected to serve the people of Hemel Hempstead in May 2005.
 From July 2016 until June 2017 he served as Minister of State for the Armed Forces at the MInistry of Defence.
 He has previously served as a Minister in the Department for Transport, Northern Ireland Office and the Department for Work and Pensions, Home Office and Ministry of Justice.
-Mike was appointed a Privy Counsellor in March 2014.
+Mike was appointed a Privy Counsellor in March 2014 and knighted in 2017.